Scalar-tensor baryogenesis: a scalar-tensor completion of gravitational baryogenesis: Scalar-tensor Baryogenesis

-The generation of baryon asymmetry requires violations of baryon number ($B$) or the combination $B-L$.
-In thermal equilibrium, such asymmetry forms when the interaction rate ($\Gamma$) exceeds the expansion rate ($H$), i.e., $\Gamma \gg H$ at temperatures $T > T_\text{D}$, allowing baryon- or lepton-number-violating processes to occur.
-As the temperature decreases to $T_\text{D}$, with $H \approx \Gamma$, these interactions decouple from the thermal bath.
-Below this threshold, $T < T_\text{D}$, with $H > \Gamma$, the baryon asymmetry is preserved.
-Hence, the final asymmetry generated by the interaction term \eqref{scalar int term} will be given by
+where $\hat{g}\equiv \sum_i g_i q_i^2$ \footnote{If one wishes to include susceptibility effects~\cite{Bodeker:2020ghk,Comelli:1994di}, impose the fast-equilibrium and gauge-neutrality constraints (Yukawas, sphalerons, hypercharge neutrality), solve the $\mu_i$ in terms of $\mu_{B-L}$, and replace $\hat g=\sum_i g_i q_i^2$ by an effective $\hat g_{\rm eff}$ obtained from that solution.
+In what follows we adopt the simplest free-gas estimate for the charge susceptibility (i.e.\ $\hat g=\sum_i g_i q_i^2$), noting that imposing the full set of equilibrium and gauge-neutrality constraints at $T\simeq T_D$ would only rescale $\hat g$ by an $\mathcal{O}(1)$ factor and hence shift the inferred parameter values at the same level.} and in the SM with three families, no $\nu_R$, $\hat g=13$ (or $16$ if three right-handed neutrinos are included).
+Using now the entropy density $s=\frac{2\pi^2}{45}g_{\ast s} T^3$, the final asymmetry generated by the interaction term \eqref{scalar int term} will be given by

 where $g_\ast s$ is the total degrees of freedom for relativistic particles contributing to the entropy of the universe~\cite{Kolb:1990vq}.
-In thermal equilibrium we can consider $g_\ast s \simeq g_\ast = 106.75$ where $g_\ast$ is the number of degrees of freedom for relativistic species.
+In thermal equilibrium we can consider $g_\ast s \simeq g_\ast$ where $g_\ast$ is the number of degrees of freedom for relativistic species with $g_\ast=106.75$ for relativistic particles ($T\gg 100 \ \text{GeV}$) in the SM.
+Finally, because we observe a baryon asymmetry, the required primordial $B\!-\!L$ is fixed by sphaleron equilibrium to \cite{Bodeker:2020ghk,Harvey:1990qw}